denisewong1/AFL-Statistics/notebooks.md

 031_model_ftsybreakeven : calculate fantasy round values and predict breakevens - makes copy in app directory
 032_model_player_position : estimate player positions
 033_model_linprog_ftsyteam : estimate best ftsy team
-034_model_player_points : estimate average player points for season/match
+034_model_player_ppm : estimate average player points per minute for season/match

+All models will be saved into an .R file with the same name as the project (excluding project number).
-All models have the following functions which uses the naming conventions model_name_data : gathers data from postgres database model_name_prediction : runs only forecast model and saves results model_name_production : runs the full model and saves results The first part of the model_name will contain the primary id key : player_ftsyBE, player_position, player_points
+All models have the following functions which uses the naming conventions model_name_data : gathers data from postgres database - source useful_postgresql.R file model_name_chart : gets predictions/results for the primary id key and puts it in a chart format, this may contain more than one chart per player model_name_prediction : runs only forecast model and saves results model_name_production : runs the full model and saves results The first part of the model_name will contain the primary id key : 031 player_ftsyBE, 032 player_position, 033 round_ftsyteamLP, 034 player_ppm

 ### 04* Charts
-Any charts from the data directories for the app are created here
+Any charts from the data directories for the app are created here?
 041_chart_footywire_FW_playerall_rds